celiason/architecture/README.md

 - __Alpha diversity__: I borrowed from the field of Ecology to define architectural diversity as the 'alpha' diversity, that is, the number of distinct home types in a given radius
 - __Latitude and longitude__ may also predict home values and architectural styles.
 - Home density <!--(exclusion principal? is architectural diversity a result of builders building different home styles or random?) -->
-- __Shannon index__: this is a measure of diversity.
-For an area that has only two types of objects (say bungalow homes and victorian homes), then the index ranges from 0 (all homes are the same type) to 0.5 (the case where 50% of the homes are bungalow and 50% are victorian)
+- __Simpson index__: The inverse Simpson index is a measure of diversity.
+For an area that has only two types of objects (say bungalow homes and victorian homes), then the index ranges from 0 (all homes of the same type) to 0.5 (the case where homes are split evenly into 50% bungalow and 50% victorian)
 - Other features (home value, year built) were taken from the Redfin scraped data.

 ## Visualizing architectural variation